Ba'athism: Reactionary classes

 According to Aflaq, the Arab Revolt (1916–1918) against the Ottoman Empire failed to unify the Arab world because it was led by a reactionary class.
 He believed the ruling class, who supported the monarchy as the leaders of the Arab Revolt did, were synonymous with a reactionary class.
 In Ba'athist ideology, the ruling class is replaced by a revolutionary progressive class.
 Aflaq was bitterly opposed to any kind of monarchy and described the Arab Revolt as "the illusions of kings and feudal lords who understood unity as the gathering of backwardness to backwardness, exploitation to exploitation and numbers to numbers like sheep".

 According to Aflaq, it was the reactionary class's view of Arab unity which had left the Arab Revolt "struggling for unity without blood and nerve".
 He saw the German unification as proof of this, putting him at odds with some Arab nationalists who were Germanophiles.
 In Aflaq's view, Bismarck's unification of Germany established the most repressive nation the world had ever seen, a development which could largely be blamed on the existing monarchy and the reactionary class.
 To copy the German example, he thought, would be disastrous and would lead to the enslavement of the Arab people.

 The only way to combat the reactionary classes lay in "progressive" revolution, Aflaq claimed, central to which is the struggle for unity.
 This struggle could not be separated from the social revolution, for to separate these two would be to weaken the movement.
 The reactionary classes, who are content with the status quo, would oppose the "progressive" revolution.
 Even if the revolution succeeded in one "region" (country), that region would be unable to develop because of the resource constraints, small populations and anti-revolution forces held by other Arab leaders.
 For a revolution to succeed, the Arab world would have to evolve into an "organic whole" (literally become one).
-In short, Aflaq though that Arab unity would be both the cause of the progressive revolution and its effect.
+In short, Aflaq thought that Arab unity would be both the cause of the progressive revolution and its effect.

 A major obstacle to the success of the revolution in Aflaq's mind was the Arab League.
 He believed that the Arab League strengthened both regional interests and the reactionary classes, thus weakening the chance of establishing an Arab nation.
 Because the majority of Arab states were under the rule of the reactionary classes, Aflaq revised his ideology to meet reality.
 Instead of creating an Arab nation through an Arab-wide progressive revolution, the main task would be of progressive revolutionaries spreading the revolution from one Arab country to the next.
 Once successfully transformed, the created progressive revolutionary countries would then one by one unite until the Arab world had evolved into a single Arab nation.
 The revolution would not succeed if the progressive revolutionary governments did not contribute to spreading the revolution.